LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Step 1 - Prequisite steps

+Before you can dive into creating survey bots in Conversation Builder, there are a few, prerequisite setup steps that must be performed.

+#### Step 1A - Disable Bot Studio

+If you're an existing Bot Studio user, you'll need to disable Bot Studio before beginning with survey bots in Conversation Builder.
+The two *cannot* be run side by side, which also means you'll need to recreate your existing Bot Studio survey bots in Conversation Builder.

+**To disable Bot Studio**

+1. a
+2. b
+3. c

+#### Step 1B - Enable survey bots in Conversation Builder

-Some setup of your LiveEngage environment is required before using this feature.
-Please contact your LivePerson account representative to enable this feature; this is done by LivePerson enabling the following AC feature flags:
+Please contact your LivePerson account representative to enable survey bots in Conversation Builder.
+This is done by LivePerson enabling the following AC feature flags:

 * Common.API_User_Login
 * Common.Async_Messaging